b-k/unicode-falafel/README.md

 Location on the emoji keyboard
 ------------

-Falafel is often served as a wrap or in a flatbread, so sequencing it before Döner Kebab facilitates the *falafel + kebab wrap* and the *falafel + flatbread* pairs, which could transform the wrap and flatbreat emoji into unambiguous representations of a falafel wrap or pita.
+Falafel as street food is served as a wrap or in a flatbread, so sequencing it before KEBAB (picured in a wrap) facilitates the FALAFEL + KEBAB and the FALAFEL + STUFFED FLATBREAD pairs, which could transform the wrap and flatbreat emoji into unambiguous representations of a falafel wrap or pita.